 TIPS FOR VISITING THE TOPOGRAPHY OF TERROR

-GO EARLY OR LATE Avoid the crowds and tour groups by visiting when it opens or later in the day.
+GO EARLY OR LATE Avoid the crowds and tour groups by visiting when it opens or later in the day, just before closing.

 VISIT TIME Average visit time is about 2 hours.
-Depending on your interest level in the subject (and how fast you read) give yourself 1-4 hours.
+Depending on your interest level in the subject (and how fast you read) plan to give yourself 1-4 hours.

 CHILDREN Due to the graphic nature of the subject, plus the fact that it’s pretty much only information boards, I wouldn’t recommend this to families with young children.

 PHOTOGRAPHY is allowed for personal use.
 Tripods are not allowed.